 Verses 1-3 took place in Jerusalem before Saul started his journey to Damascus.

 Luke strategically placed the story of Saul, who became Paul, in the book of Acts.
 Paul became an apostle because he saw and met the risen Savior.
 That witness consumed him to share Christ with the world.
 He became the greatest missionary in the world.
 Most of Acts from this point is about his ministry in the world.

 Saul was born at Tarsus in Cilicia (Acts 21:39), an ancient city and the seat of the provincial governor.
 The city had a major university focusing on Greek thought.
-Thus, Paul had training in Greek thinking and culture.
+Thus, Saul had training in Greek thinking and culture.
 He also trained as a Pharisee under Gamaliel in Jerusalem, a prominent Jewish Pharisee scholar (Ac 22:3; Ga 1:14).
-He was from a Jewish family of wealth and was a Roman citizen.
+Saul was from a Jewish family of wealth and was a Roman citizen.

 Then [meanwhile] Saul,

 During or shortly after Philip’s mission to the Mediterranean coast, Saul went on a relentless mission to prosecute the church.
 He must have begun his godless task shortly after Stephen’s death (Acts 8:1-3).